DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

 ### DataModel
 When working with database components of the APIShift, you create `Canvases`, where each canvas is a visual representation of database elements and how they are related & constructed.
 The system uses these terms/components:
  * __Item__: An abstract components that is presented as a collection of keys and values, that represent data elements stired in the DB.
  * __Relation__: A relation is an item that makes and abstract connection between 2 or more items.
 Since a relation is also an item you can make relations between relations - this is what makes the terminology of the engine as a combination between [graph model semantics](https://en.wikipedia.org/wiki/Graph_database), [object model semantics](https://en.wikipedia.org/wiki/Object_model) and an [entity-relationship model](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model).
-Notice that I wrote 'abstract connection' as a relation doesn't store or address primary or foreign keys, this frees the system from normalizing the database only in one way, and makes it easier to translate between different data models.
 Each relation is one of those types:
     * *One-To-One*: For each instance of the relation, there can be no more than one instance for each of the parent item/s and related item/s (as you can see a relation can be derived from more that one item, referenced as parent item/s, to any other more than one item, references as related item/s).
     * *One-To-Many*: For each instance of the relation, there can be no more than one instance of parent items but as many related item instances as you like.
     * *Many-To-Many*: For each instance of the relation, there can as many parent and related items instances as you like.